ByteBloom-The-Kernels-Team/ByteBloom_Academy/README.md

 # The ByteBloom Ecosystem - Official Project Starter

 Welcome to the official starter project for the ByteBloom Academy's Kotlin Software Engineering mentorship program.
-This repository contains the foundational code and data assets for your team's main project.
+This domain.repository contains the foundational code and data assets for your team's main project.

 ## Project Vision